open-autonomy/traffic-management/README.md

 ## Traffic Permission State Machine

-Traffic permissions can be in one of four states: `Pending`, `Granted`, `Released`, `Rejected`, or `Revoked`.
+Traffic permissions can be in one of five states: `Pending`, `Granted`, `Released`, `Rejected`, or `Revoked`.
 The following diagram illustrates the state transitions for traffic permissions:

 ```mermaid
 stateDiagram-v2